JATIN-002/iMaze-Practice-Arena/README.md

 ## Usage

-Now that you have downloaded webots in your computer, you may follow these instruction to clone this repository, load the arena.
+Now that you have downloaded webots in your computer, you may follow these instruction to clone this repository, load the arena, create a custom controller and connect it to robot.

 ### Clone this repository